guljam/2020FlashPaint/README.md

 ![fom](https://user-images.githubusercontent.com/15816034/172035065-64e1309f-e24e-4b46-a846-ae204c7d2349.png)

-FOFO PAINT is developed by Adobe Air.
+FOFO PAINT is developed with Adobe Air SDK.
-Feature is Replay-mode what you can see all the processes you have drawn.
+Recent drawing apps have a lot of features and have become too heavy.
+Think back to the 2000's Oekaki Tool.
+Simple and lightweight.
+This app is for those who do not need complex features.
+It has no layers and was developed for simple doodles.
+It also includes a timelapse feature called Replay mode.
+You can watch the whole process like a movie, you can even go back to a specific point and redraw it.
+I miss the old pixiv chat and drawr, and this is their homage.

 made by [c301](twitter.com/ninanoninini) e-mail: cube4none@gmail.com